NERC-CEH/rse_group/team/agreement.md

     * FDRI implementation
     * National Capability programmes
     * Sustainable emerging technologies
-    * Training and co-development for collaborative science
+    * Training and co-development for collaborative science ("excellent and impactful")
+    * Engagement with national and international RSE communities

 * How we define goals in collaboration with stakeholders (Group leaders, research collaborators)
 * How we would like our work to be measured and evaluated - "what's the impact we're trying to have, and how is our progress towards that goal".